codykrieger/krieger.io/content/pages/about.md

 by night.

-In 2010, as a senior in high school, I wrote and open-sourced [gfxCardStatus][gfxCardStatus], which, rather by accident, became overwhelmingly popular.
+In 2010, as a senior in high school, I wrote and open-sourced [gfxCardStatus][gfxCardStatus], which became surprisingly popular.
 To this day, the gfxCardStatus website continues to see a large amount of traffic—between website visits and download traffic, on the order of 300K unique visitors per month.

 I went on to attend [RIT][rit] for software engineering.
-After two years and two summer internships with Apple, I dropped out to join Apple's Safari team, where I regularly learned more in days than I learned in months in academia.
+After two years and two summer internships with Apple, I left to join Apple's Safari team.

 [I left Apple][adieu] in 2015 to join a startup called EVA Automation, which later acquired the storied British hi-fi brand Bowers & Wilkins.
 While at